If you or your child has signs or symptoms of mumps, the doctor is likely to:

 Preparing for your appointment

-- Symptom history.
-Write down any symptoms you or your child has had, and for how long.
+- Write down symptoms you or your child has had, and for how long.

-- Recent exposure to possible sources of infection.
-Try to remember if you or your child has been exposed to someone with mumps signs and symptoms in the last few weeks.
+- Try to remember if you or your child has been exposed to someone with signs and symptoms of mumps within the last few weeks.

 - What treatment approach do you recommend?